 National Health Accounts (NHA) is a macro-economic accounting framework for revealing a country's aggregated expenditures on health.
 The compilation of NHA-Pakistan report obeys international standards set by WHO and OECD.
-This report presents the results for fiscal year 2015-16 which is the sixth round of such a compilation.
-Earlier, first five rounds were published for fiscal years 2005-06, 2007-08, 2009-10, 2011-12 & 2013-14.
+This report presents the results for fiscal year 2017-18 which is the seventh round of such a compilation.
+Earlier, first six rounds were published for fiscal years 2005-06, 2007-08, 2009-10, 2011-12, 2013-14 & 2015-16.

-Total health expenditure in Pakistan in the FY 2015-16 is estimated as Rs.908 billion.
-This shows an increase of Rs.151 billion over the FY 2013-14, which is a 19.9% increase in nominal terms as it includes inflation of health care goods and services.
+Total health expenditure in Pakistan in the fiscal year 2017-18 is estimated as Rs.1,206 billion.
+This shows an increase of Rs.288 billion over the fiscal year 2015-16, which is a 31.3% increase in nominal terms as it includes inflation of health care goods and services.

-As per results of financing sources (Table 3) for FY 2015-16 show that out of total health expenditure in Pakistan, 34% are funded by public sector.
-Out of total public sector health expenditures, 21.8% are funded by the federal government whereas 58% accrue from its civilian part and 42% from its military setup.
-Around 64.4% of the health expenditures are funded through private sector out of which 89% is out of pocket (OOP) health expenditures by private households.
+As per the results of 'financing agents' for fiscal year 2017-18, it has been observed that out of total health expenditure in Pakistan, 40.9% are made by general government.
+Out of total general government health expenditures, 16.3% are incurred by the federal government whereas 54% accrue from its civilian part and 46% from its military setup.
+Around 58.5% of the health expenditures are made through private sector out of which 88% is out of pocket (OOP) health expenditures by private households.
+Development partners/donors organizations have 0.6% share in total health expenditures of Pakistan for the FY 2017-18.